PyWiFeS/pipeline/README.md

 #### Known Problems
 - **Multiprocessing** not always works properly.
-    - **Update Dec 2023**: Multiprocessing can be enabled by **Linux users ONLY** so the pipeline *may* do the job faster.
+    - **Update Feb 2024**: Multiprocessing can be enabled by **Linux users ONLY** so the pipeline *may* do the job faster.
 To enable the multithreading option, please follow these steps:
         1. In your working directory, open the `.json` file that corresponds to the observing mode of your data.
 That is, `params_class.json` for classic mode, or `params_ns.json` for nod-and-shuffle.
 The `.json` files should have been previously copied to your working directory in step 2 in "Running the Pipeline".
         2. Set `"multithread": true` in all the cases.
 There should be a total of 6 `"multithread"`, 3 for each of the blue and red arms in the following steps: `"step": "wave_soln"`, `"step": "cosmic_rays"`, and `"step": "cube_gen"`.
+        3. [Optional] Set `max_processes` to the *maximum* number of sub-processes you would like to launch for `"step": "cosmic_rays"`, and `"step": "cube_gen"`.
+If `-1`, the pipeline will use as many processes as there are hardware & logical cores on your device, which maybe be larger than the number of *available* cores, e.g. for Slurm users.
+Limiting the number of sub-processes can improve efficiency and availability of your device.
-        3. Run the pipeline following the instructions below.
+        4. Run the pipeline following the instructions below.

     Please note that this option is **NOT available for MacOS or Windows** users.
 We are currently working on it.

 - **Skip steps**: not all the steps in the data reduction process can be skipped (i.e., `"run": false` in the `.json` files).
 For example, the wavelength solution is always required for a succesfull data reduction.
 Other steps such as the flux calibration, the extraction of the standar star, or the telliric correction can be skipped in case of missing calibration files.